Hasib2202/Creative-International-School-Management-System-Webtech-/README.md

   - Create, update, and delete courses.
 - **View Logs**:
   - View login history of all users.
-- **Attendance Management**:
+- **Payment Management**:
-  - View the attendance list of all users.
+  - View the payments list of all students and access of payment.
 - **Routine Management**:
   - Create teacher class schedules.
 - **Requests Management**: